jdohertydev/turia-park-run/README.md

 ## Technologies used

-* This site has used HTML, CSS and JavaScript.
+* This site predominantly uses HTML, CSS and a small amount of JavaScript adapted from ['How to Create an Effective Faq Page Design with HTML and CSS'](https://www.youtube.com/watch?v=6U-8kIx2oMk).

 ## Features